This is an update of previous posts, so figures are current as at 15 November 2016.

 • 10 entries of ten shares each (3 in 2012)

-In 2012 there were 224 shares where the holder had no known address, and with a share price around £15k-£16k there is plenty of incentive to try and locate the owners or their descendants and offer to split the proceeds.
+In 2012 there were 224 shares where the holder had no known address, so as you can see some have since been traced.
+With a share price well into five figures there is plenty of incentive to try and locate the owners or their descendants and offer to split the proceeds.
 That is clearly an ongoing process that is being profitably pursued by professional asset finders.

 So overall, the picture has not changed greatly since 2012.
 KSE and R&W have both bought a few more each, and aside from those two major shareholders an extra 115 are held in nominee accounts, making it slightly harder to see patterns in ownership.
 But there are still a few hundred small shareholders, and if anything there may now be more hardcore fans as shareholders than there have been for many years.